-The Making and Life of a Registered Nurse in the Era of COVID-19: Chapter Fifteen–My Nursing Stories
+The Making and Life of a Registered Nurse in the Era of COVID-19: Chapter Sixteen–My Nursing Stories

 So, now that I have bored the reader immeasurably, let’s discuss a few of the anecdotal cases that every experienced nurse has.
-Patients are admitted to the hospital for all types of reasons.
-We, as healthy individuals take our basic body functions for granted, that is until they are not working any longer or in some cases, are working too well like diarrhea.
-Who would think that diarrhea could be life threatening but it can be.
-If you are loosing fluid too quickly to replace it, your electrolytes can become out of balance.
-Besides in many cases, diarrhea is also accompanied by nausea and vomiting, so you can get in trouble quite quickly.
-If your magnesium and potassium levels get out of balance your ability for your muscular system to work properly is brought into question.
+Patients are admitted to the hospital for various reasons.
+We, as healthy individuals, often take our basic body functions for granted, that is, until they cease to function or, in some cases, work too well, such as with diarrhea.
+Who would think that diarrhea could be life-threatening, but it can be.
+If you are losing fluid too quickly to replace it, your electrolytes can become out of balance.
+Besides, in many cases, diarrhea is also accompanied by nausea and vomiting so that you can get in trouble quite quickly.
+If your magnesium and potassium levels become imbalanced, your muscular system’s ability to function properly is compromised.
 Don’t forget that your heart is just a specialized muscular pump.
-Now, the opposite can also become a problem though it takes the critical stages longer to manifest itself.
+Now, the opposite can also become a problem, though it takes the critical stages longer to manifest itself.

 Stop the Damn Car!!

 I decided to add this story even though it doesn’t involve patients.
 Frankly, I wasn’t even a nurse at the time.
-It took place on my first day of my nursing school.
-I had just wrapped up my first day and my head was splitting from all of the new crap that had been pounded into my swollen cranium.
+It took place on my first day of nursing school.
+I had just wrapped up my first day, and my head was splitting from all of the new crap that had been pounded into my swollen cranium.
 I had just pulled out of the campus and was headed down Ridge Rd on my way home in Holiday, FL.
-I came up to a red light where I was patiently waiting when I noticed two things, first of all, I was parked behind Judge Rasmaussen who was fondly known as the “Hanging Judge.”
+I came up to a red light where I was patiently waiting when I noticed two things, first of all, I was parked behind Judge Rasmaussen, who was fondly known as the “Hanging Judge.”
 His reputation was earned because of the hard line he took when presiding over DUI cases.
-His daughter had been killed by a drunk driver.
+A drunk driver had killed his daughter.
 He was driving a very large tan colored older model Ford Bronco.
-Of course, I was going “Oh ,Shit” what if something happens?
-My goose will surely be cooked by this judge.
-Second of all, I noticed a rapidly approaching black sportscar with the driver talking on his cellphone and totally oblivious of the peril that awaited him.
+Of course, I was going “Oh, Shit,” what if something happens?
+This judge will surely cook my goose.
+Second of all, I noticed a rapidly approaching black sports car with the driver talking on his cellphone and oblivious of the peril that awaited him.

-I just sat there for what seemed like a week as all these thought flashed before me.
+I just sat there for what seemed like a week as all these thoughts flashed before me.
 What the hell do I do?
 Do I pull off the road, I did have a few feet to spare?
-No, that wouldn’t work, I would only get hit in the side and probably get killed in the process.
-I thought of honking my horn but that would have only pissed off Judge Rasmussen.
-So I did probably the dumbest thing I could do and that was to stomp on the break pedal, so I would not damage the judge’s Ford Bronco.
-I also tensed up which was another dumb thing to do.
-But how in the hell do you remain calm when a car is approaching you at the speed of sound.
-That is right, he still had not seen me stopped at the red light.
+No, that wouldn’t work; I would only get hit in the side and probably get killed in the process.
+I thought of honking my horn, but that would have only pissed off Judge Rasmussen.
+So I did perhaps the dumbest thing I could do, and that was to stomp on the brake pedal, so I would not damage the judge’s Ford Bronco.
+I also tensed up, which was another dumb thing to do.
+But how in the hell do you remain calm when a car is approaching you at the speed of sound?
+That is right, he still had not seen me stop at the red light.

 You know what was priceless?
-The look on his face when he did finally see me.
+The look on his face when he finally saw me.
 What sweet revenge, that damn jackass.
 I could see the whole show unfold.
-He had a major Oh Shit moment, where he most likely crapped his pants, he then dropped his phone as if that was going to help.
-He jammed on the breaks but the 20 feet seperating us did not give the car much time to slow down.
-I estimate that he hit me going at least 40 miles an hour which was verified by my insurance company when they evaluated the damage.
-The only thing that saved my van from being totalled was that I had a six point hitch with ball socket attached the back of my van.
+He had a significant Oh Shit moment, where he most likely crapped his pants, and he then dropped his phone as if that was going to help.
+He jammed on the brakes, but the 20 feet separating us did not give the car much time to slow down.
+I estimate that he hit me going at least 40 miles an hour, which was verified by my insurance company when they evaluated the damage.
+The only thing that saved my van from being totaled was that I had a six-point hitch with a ball socket attached to the back of my van.
 It provided a great deal of rigidity to the frame.
 It also acted like a ramming object as it pierced the front of his sports car’s radiator.
-That was the second priceless moment I experienced when he got out of his car and saw all the damage that had been done to his car.
+That was the second priceless moment I experienced when he got out of his car and saw the damage it had sustained.
 The damn jackass, it served him right.

 I am sure I lost a few brain cells as my bell got seriously rung.
 I was almost knocked out.
 When the judge jumped out of his Bronco and ran over to see me.
 Of course, he did so in manner that comported well with his majestic standing.
 I think I was more terrified of him than I was of any possible harm that my have befallen me.
 Much to my surprise, he turned out to be the warmest and kindest person that I have ever met.
 He asked how I was doing and he even called the police and the paramedics.
 He took all the information from the guilty driver and waited till the authorities arrived.
 All I did was basically drool and see stars.

-When the paramedics arrived at the scene they put a ridged cervical collar on me and they strapped me down to a hard board and then to a gurney.
+When the paramedics arrived at the scene, they put a rigid cervical collar on me they strapped me down to a rigid board, and then to a gurney.
 I was still too out of it to even walk.
 Little did I know the worst was still to come.
-The ambulance that came to pick me up was the size of a damn tractor trailer.
+The ambulance that came to pick me up was the size of a damn tractor-trailer.
 It had absolutely no suspension.
 The driver should have been competing in the demolition derby.
 He managed to hit every bump and pothole on the road to the hospital.
 If you have ever visited Florida, you will know about all the damn potholes.
 I think I had to get my van realigned every damn month, thanks to them.
-Not only did he hit every bump, the person attending to my every need in the back of the ambulance “NOT!!!” allowed me to slide up the hard board until the straps were up to my neck and were actually cutting off my ability to oxygenate the few remaining brain cells that I had left.
+Not only did he hit every bump, the person attending to my every need in the back of the ambulance “NOT!!!” allowed me to slide up the rigid board until the straps were up to my neck and were cutting off my ability to oxygenate the few remaining brain cells that I had left.
 He finally released the straps after I had turned an interesting shade of blue.

-After was seemed like we had been on the road for at least a thousand miles, we arrived at the hospital.
-You would think the worst was over, again you would be wrong.
-Now I had to pee like I have never had to pee before, all thanks to my driver, Mario Andretti Jr. I was offered a urinal, but they would not release me from the board and straps, so that was useless.
-They said I need a CT scan before they would released me from my shackles.
-I had also started to develop a real hum dinger of a headache which resulted in me becoming very nauseated.
-They, of course, could not give me anything for the headache but they did give me something for the nausea.
-Vomitting while flat on a board with a cervical collar would not be a good thing.
-Of course, being true masochists that they were they gave me IV Compazine.
-In the 20 years I have been a nurse, I have never administered the med.
+After it seemed like we had been on the road for at least a thousand miles, we arrived at the hospital.
+You would think the worst was over, but again, you would be wrong.
+Now I had to pee like I had never had to pee before, all thanks to my driver, Mario Andretti Jr. I was offered a urinal, but they would not release me from the board and straps, so that was useless.
+They said I needed a CT scan before they would release me from my shackles.
+I had also started to develop a real humdinger of a headache, which resulted in me becoming very nauseated.
+They, of course, could not give me anything for the headache, but they did provide me with something for the nausea.
+Vomiting while flat on a board with a cervical collar would not be a good thing.
+Of course, being true masochists that they were, they gave me IV Compazine.
+In the 20 years I have been a nurse, I have never administered the medication.
 Well, I can tell you why.
-It was so damn strong that my nasusea was immediately cleared up but know I thought my skin was going to crawl right off of me.
+It was so damn strong that my nausea was immediately cleared up, but now I thought my skin was going to crawl right off of me.
 I became so agitated that I thought I was going to go crazy.
 What a nice one-two punch.
-I not only had to still pee, I had a massive headache and now I was going absolutely crazy and don’t forget, I still could not move.
+I not only had to pee still, I had a massive headache, and now I was going crazy, and don’t forget, I still could not move.

 What a way to start my nursing career!!